mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 nounList = list(itertools.chain.from_iterable(nounLists))
 peopleList = sum(peopleLists,[])
 ```
-Because of our biased sample, some of the words we've extracted might be skewed towards the topic of childrens books.
+Because of our biased sample (seeded the search with the childrens author page), some of the words we've extracted might be skewed towards the topic of childrens books.
 Lets take a look at the top ten most popular nouns in our scraping exercise:

 ```python